willyborankin/os-statistics-collector/README.md

 - PostgreSQL database
 - Kafka service version >= 2.3

-### How to build
-You will need gradle for building `os-statistics-collector`
-- To build run `./gradlew clean build` this will build the project
+To build the project run `./gradlew clean build` command

 *Before you run consumer and producer, you should prepare you SSL certificates*